prasannapradhan/pn.plugin.closebee/readme.md

 * Customer CRM.
 Captures and manages your customer forever.
 Once a customer forever your customer.
 * Visually delightful and dynamic.
 Content can be changed from app no site modification required.

-### Why Nuzuka will work in your site
+### Why Closebee will work in your site

-Nuzuka is driven by a restful APP which shares all the load externally.
+Closebee is driven by a restful APP which shares all the load externally.
-Whatever may be the issues at your hosting level Nuzuka will never stop serving your site.
+Whatever may be the issues at your hosting level Closebee will never stop serving your site.
 The core platform is tested rigorously and supported by a dedicated development team.

 ### Be part of our growing international community

-Nuzuka is global.
+Closebee is global.
 It will work the same for different countries and time zones.
 Currently the default language is "English"

 ## Frequently Asked Questions

-### Where can I find Nuzuka documentation and user guides?
+### Where can I find Closebee documentation and user guides?

-For help setting up and configuring Nuzuka, please refer to [Getting Started](https://nuzuka.com/text-guide/) and the [Video Guide](https://nuzuka.com/video-guide/).
+For help setting up and configuring Closebee, please refer to [Getting Started](https://closebee.com/text-guide/) and the [Video Guide](https://closebee.com/video-guide/).

-### Will Nuzuka work with my theme?
+### Will Closebee work with my theme?

 Yes!
-Nuzuka will work with any theme.
+Closebee will work with any theme.

-### How do I update Nuzuka?
+### How do I update Closebee?

 Currently update is automatic via Wordpress.

 ### My site broke – what do I do?

-Nuzuka does not do any major site modifications but still if you feel that Nuzuka has broken functionality then please free to shoot us an email at support@pearnode.com
+Closebee does not do any major site modifications but still if you feel that Closebee has broken functionality then please free to shoot us an email at support@pearnode.com

 ### Where can I report bugs?

-Nuzuka is supported by Pearnode support.
+Closebee is supported by Pearnode support.
 You can directly open the [support portal](https://support.pearnode.com) to report issues or you can send a mail to support@pearnode.com

 ### Where can I request new features, themes, and extensions?

 Please create a support ticket in our [support portal](https://support.pearnode.com)

-### Nuzuka is awesome!
+### Closebee is awesome!
 Can I contribute?

 Not yet but you can use our REST API's to integrate your site data with your other systems.